Parking Apply for a dropped kerb

 Dropped kerbs: definition and requirements

-Dropped kerbs are lowered areas of pavement outside of a property that have been strengthened and made into a ramp shape to allow for a vehicle to cross the pavement and park on the property.
+Dropped kerbs are lowered areas of pavement outside of a property that have been strengthened and made into a ramp shape to allow for vehicle crossing of the footway/pavement for access to park on an adjacent property.

-• A road: major road providing large-scale transport links within or between areas
+• A road: Major road providing large-scale transport links within or between areas these are signed with a designation starting with A.

-• Classified: sometimes known unofficially as C roads, these smaller roads connect unclassified roads with A and B roads, eg linking a housing estate or village to the rest of the network
+• Classified Unnumbered roads: sometimes known unofficially as C roads are smaller roads that connect unclassified roads with A and B roads, eg linking a housing estate or village to the rest of the network

 • Unclassified: local road intended for local traffic